Ahmad-Nezam/SIP/README.md

 - **Date Selection**: Choose your preferred dates for a stay.
 - **Cost Breakdown**: Transparent pricing information.
 - **Booking Confirmation**: Complete the booking process with instant confirmation.

+### Usage
+- **Browse Villas**: Navigate through the listed villas, use filters to narrow down your search by rooms, or location.
+- **View Details**: Click on a villa card to see detailed information, including photos, amenities, and booking options.
+- **Book a Villa**: Fill in your details and select your stay dates to book your chosen villa.
+- **Admin Panel**: If you're a property owner, log in to the admin panel to manage your listings and monitor bookings.

 ### Reviews
 - **Renters**: Leave reviews and feedback on villas after their stay, helping future renters make informed decisions.